Back to all articles

 Analyze your conversion triggers

-See which persuasion techniques your site is missing with an instant UX scan.
+See which persuasion techniques your landing page is missing with an instant review.

 Scan Your Site Free

-• ❌ Avoid this: Using "Low Stock" labels on items where you actually have hundreds of units.
+• Avoid this: Slapping "Low stock" on items where you have hundreds in the warehouse.

-• ❌ Avoid this: "Evergreen" timers that reset upon page refresh.
-This is a classic dark pattern.
+• Avoid this: Evergreen timers that reset on every refresh.
+This is the dark pattern visitors will roast you for.

-Scarcity is most powerful when paired with Social Validation: The Power of Social Proof.
-When a user sees that an item is scarce because other people are buying it, the effect is multiplied.
+Scarcity hits hardest when paired with Social Proof.
+When something is scarce because others are buying, the effect compounds.

-• Example: "15 people bought in the last hour" combined with "Only 2 spots remaining."
+• Example: "15 people signed up in the last hour — only 2 spots left."

 Scarcity Heuristic Diagram